duplocloud/tenant-terraform-generator/README.md

 - scripts/apply.sh
 - scripts/destroy.sh

+### Docker Images

+Both the scripts and the tf generator have an image.
+The image build file is the `docker-bake.hcl`

 #### Arguments to run the scripts.

 - **First Argument:** Name of the new tenant to be created.